Company Survived The Pandemic, But Now Folding The Tent Due To Lack Of Workers

 “2021 has promise,” Braun said in March.

 It certainly did.
 COVID-19 restrictions lifted, and Illinois slowly opened up.
-CBS 2 visited again in May as work came in but workers did not.READ MORE: 1 Dead After Crash On Dan Ryan Expressway At 63rd Street; All Lanes Were Shut Down
+CBS 2 visited again in May as work came in but workers did not.READ MORE: Postal Worker Tells CBS 2 Staffing Issues Due To Federal Leave, Prioritization Of Package Delivery Are In Part To Blame For Persistent Mail Problems

 “No matter how many ads we run, signs we put up, people are just not applying,” Braun told us in May, shortly after sending a heads-up email to customers.
 “If I can’t do your event, it’s not because I don’t want to.
 It’s because we physically can’t.”